Generating a Heap Dump

 Automatically Generating a Heap Dump when Confluence Hits OutOfMemory Error

-Typically, we would like to analyse the heap dump produced when Confluence died from an OutOfMemory Error.
+Typically, we would like to analyze the heap dump produced when Confluence died from an OutOfMemory Error.
 For this, you can add additional JVM parameters like below:

 If you do not set the HeapDumpPath parameter, by default the heap dump will be saved in the folder where Tomcat is run from.